PancegLampahDinaGalur/PancegLampahDinaGalur/README.md

 # Hi there, I'm Pajar Arifin 👋

 Welcome to my GitHub profile!
-I'm a **programmer** with a passion for **web development**.
+I'm a **Programmer** with a passion for **Web Development**.
 I love creating interactive and responsive web applications that enhance user experiences.

 Here are some ideas to get you started: